 Budget laptops and cheap tablets for students are scarce.
 Here are the best early Black Friday and other deals for affordable student laptops and tablets to enable kids’ remote learning and homeschooling during COVID-19 closures.
 Discover how to save even more with education discounts on computers for students, parents and teachers.

 Parents and kids are bracing for a likely fall-stint of distance learning and homeschooling as many schools forgo in-person classes, while computer and device manufacturers continue to deal with supply chain disruptions from the coronavirus pandemic.

 My wife and I are in that boat, scouring the internet for the right affordable device for our elementary school students.
 We’e also wrestling with questions like whether a laptop or tablet is best for online classes, and how to find the cheapest possible device for distance learning for kids that will function smoothly.

 It’s been a maddening search so far: Computers that once sold for $250 are fetching $600.
-Costco’s tremendous $350 deal for an HP 14″ Laptop with really solid specs was sold out for weeks before it expired.
+Costco’s tremendous $350 deal for an HP 14″ Laptop with really solid specs was sold out for weeks before it expired over the summer.
 Other deals come and go within hours.

 I had been hoping to find a decent budget student computer for about $250, but the ship seems to have sailed on the deals for ultra-cheap-yet-speedy-and-well-equipped laptops that were frequently available in the Before Time.

 How much should you expect to spend on a student laptop for distance learning?

 Realistically, I’ve come to the conclusion that, if you can afford it, you should expect to pay $300-$550 for a Windows-based student laptop for distance learning that can handle Zoom calls and online classroom platforms and won’t frustrate you or your kids.
 You can likely find a decent Chromebook for between $150-$300, while an Android-based tablet should run between $75-$250.
 The lower the price, the more compromises you should expect to make.

 This article is a guide to the best budget laptops and tablets under $550 specifically for student distance learning, online classes and homeschooling.